Posted on Sunday, September 6th, 2015 at 1:40 pm.

 Since art therapy provides a safe space to explore feelings, it works well in conjunction with more traditional therapy options, when treating addiction.

 Art therapy, like a lot of therapies, works best in combination with other forms of therapy.
 However, to begin every patient has to undergo detoxification initially.
-Without a clear mind you cannot expect to reach full recovery, which is drug or alcohol detox must be completed before your theory can begin.
+Without a clear mind, you cannot expect to reach full recovery, which drug or alcohol detox must be completed before your theory can begin.

-At Cassiobury Court your art therapy sessions will be provided in conjunction with Cognitive Behavioural Therapy.
+At Cassiobury Court, your art therapy sessions will be provided in conjunction with Cognitive Behavioural Therapy.

 Cognitive Behavioural Therapy (CBT) is one of the most common types of therapy used in addiction treatment.
-CBT works through the process of psychoeducation, whereby you identify the root causes of your addiction, the negative thought process and habits that fuel your addiction and then you retrain your mind, through various exercises and strategies, to develop new healthier and positive thought process and habits.
+CBT works through the process of psychoeducation, whereby you identify the root causes of your addiction, the negative thought process and habits that fuel your addiction and then you retrain your mind, through various exercises and strategies, to develop new healthier and positive thought processes and habits.

-Since CBT is a a talking therapy, used in conjunction with art therapy, it unleashes the ability of self-expression and understanding, since it can help you make sense of these complex emotions and processes that you would have been unaware of.
+Since CBT is a talking therapy, used in conjunction with art therapy, it unleashes the ability of self-expression and understanding, since it can help you make sense of these complex emotions and processes that you would have been unaware of.

-Equally group theory sessions used in conjunction with art therapy can also prove extremely effective, since peer support is one of the strongest motivators within recovery.
+Equally group theory sessions used in conjunction with art therapy can also prove extremely effective since peer support is one of the strongest motivators within recovery.

 At Cassiobury Court we provide the option to undertake group therapy sessions or individual therapy, to suit every need.

-Their of every treatment programme is for the individual to sustain long-term recovery.
+The aim of every treatment programme is for the individual to sustain long-term recovery.

 Therapeutic art therapy is a beneficial aspect of your treatment programme aimed at equipping you with self-expression, understanding of your emotions and the tools required to re-enter life outside of the centre feeling confident and in control.
 Therefore, helping you to sustain long-term recovery.